 On a Saturday afternoon last month, Sandy was taking Marshmallow to the groomer's.
-"It had been rainy.
-The roads were a little slick.
-Marshmallow was on my lap as usual.
-I put one hand on his back to hold him still.
-Then I tried to use the other hand to turn the car into the parking lot.
+"It had been rainy, and the roads were a little slick.
+Marshmallow was on my lap as usual, and I put one hand on his back to hold him still while I tried to use the other hand to turn the car into the parking lot.
 I didn't notice that there was a truck behind me."

-The truck's driver didn't realize Sandy had slowed down and started to turn.
-It was too late to stop on the wet roads.
+The truck's driver didn't realize Sandy had slowed down and started to turn until it was too late to stop on the slick roads.
 The truck hit the back of Sandy's car.

 Sandy's car flew forward.
 The airbag deployed, preventing her from having a serious injury.
-"I ended up with some cuts and scrapes.
-I got mild whiplash."
-Whiplash is damage to the muscles in the back of the neck from the sudden impact.
+"I ended up with some cuts and scrapes, and a mild case of whiplash."
+Whiplash is damage to the muscles in the back of the neck due to the force of the sudden impact.